-Or: What I learned about Jesus during my pilgrimage to Rome
+What I learned about Jesus on my pilgrimage to Rome

 In 2013, I traveled on pilgrimage to Rome.
 A pilgrimage is more than a vacation, more than a tour through interesting sites.
 It’s a spiritual journey made with the sole of the feet and the soul of the heart.
 We come home from it changed, renewed, and spiritually more mature.
 And with stronger leg muscles, too!
 Wow did I get exercised both physically and spiritually.
 Here’s a short video I made about this:

 Rome is full of basilicas that are full of the tombs and relics and paintings and statues of Saints.
 I visited and prayed with Saints Peter, Paul, Susanna, Philip Neri, Agnes, Augustine and Monica, Ambrose, Luigi of France, Ignatius of Loyola and Francis Xavier, Catherine of Sienna, Robert Bellarmine, countless early Christian martyrs, and of course the Blessed Mother — and more besides.
 I also worshiped God at the relics of the manger that held the baby Jesus, relics of his cross, a thorn from his crown, the remnants of the title Pilate had the executioners nail at the top of the cross, and a nail from the cross.

 Using photos I shot at these sites, here is a virtual pilgrimage of Basilicas and Saints in Rome: